Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 ## 📧 Email System Overview

 Blawby includes a comprehensive email system with professional HTML templates.
-All emails are automatically handled in test mode (redirected to your firm email).
+All emails are automatically handled.
+In test mode emails will be redirected to your firm email with a [TEST] label.

 ### **Active Email Types & Triggers**